Protecting Yourself Against Credit Card Hacks

 • Don’t sign your card.
 You can limit fraudulent in-person purchases if your stolen card is unsigned.
 You can write “See ID” in the blank area, then show your ID to store clerks in lieu of a signature.
 When a thief is asked for ID, they won’t be able to provide it, potentially preventing the transaction from going through.

 • Use a protective sleeve or wallet.
-These can protect your card from being read by a technical device.
+These RFID-blocking layers can prevent your card from being read by a technical device.

 • Report lost or stolen cards immediately.
 If your card is compromised, make sure to alert your credit card issuer immediately.
 They will then close your card and issue a new one immediately.
 This is also a good idea if you’re notified that you’ve been part of a data breach.